Death anniversary

 Although primarily a manifestation of ancestor worship, the tradition has also been associated with Confucianism and Buddhism (in East Asian cultural civilizations) or Hinduism and Buddhism (South Asia but mainly in India, Nepal and Sri Lanka and Southeast Asia).
 In Judaism (the majority religion of Israel), such a commemoration is called a yahrtzeit (among other terms).
-Celebration of mass in memory of a loved one on or near the anniversary of their death is also a part of Roman Catholic Christian tradition.
+Celebration of a Requiem Mass in memory of a loved one on or near the anniversary of their death is also a part of Roman Catholic tradition.

 By culture

 China

 In China, a death anniversary is called 忌辰 (jìchén) or 忌日 (jìrì).
 This type of ceremony dates back thousands of years in China (at least to the Shang dynasty) and historically involved making sacrifices to the spirits of one's ancestors.

-Indian Subcontinent
+Indian subcontinent

 In India (and Nepal), a death anniversary is known as shraadh (Shraaddha "श्राद्ध" in Nepali).
 The first death anniversary is called a barsy, from the word baras, meaning year in Hindi.

 Shraadh means to give with devotion or to offer one's respect.
 Shraadh is a ritual for expressing one's respectful feelings for the ancestors.
 According to Nepali and Indian texts, a soul has to wander about in the various worlds after death and has to suffer a lot due to past karmas.
 Shraadh is a means of alleviating this suffering.

-Shraddhyaa Kriyate Yaa Saaश्रद्धया क्रियते या सा : Shraadh is the ritual accomplished to satiate one's ancestors.
+Shraddhyaa Kriyate Yaa Saa (श्रद्धया क्रियते या सा): Shraadh is the ritual accomplished to satiate one's ancestors.
 Shraadh is a private ceremony performed by the family members of the departed soul.
 Though not mandated spiritually, it is typically performed by the eldest son and other siblings join in offering prayers together.